jnozzi/cocoadev.com/SiteContent/General/NSTableViewByHand.markdown

 ----

-Are you ''sure'' you can't use a nib?
+Are you *sure* you can't use a nib?
 Why can't you?
 This is vastly easier if you use IB.

-You will at the very least need to wrap the table view in an [[NSScrollView]] to get correct behavior.
+You will at the very least need to wrap the table view in an [[NSScrollView to get correct behavior.

 ----